 We’ve all been serially appalled by every outrage that the new national regime has foisted on us since November.
 We’re right to be appalled and disgusted.
 But the very blatantness of the regime’s bullying and overreach – its hubris – is an advantage to us.
 An authoritarian regime can do a lot of damage by sheer brute force, but one thing it can’t do, unless we let it, is bully us into considering it legitimate.
 Another advantage we on the West Coast enjoy is that our state and local governments constitute a real political counterweight, amounting to what Sasha Abramsky described in The Nation as “the largest coordinated regional resistance movement to federal policy since the Civil War.”
 Our critical mass doesn’t mean we can simply go our own way – we won’t be founding the independent Republic of Cascadia any time soon – but it does mean that they can’t push us around as they obviously want to do.

 The advantage we on the West Coast are very fortunate to have, unlike most other Americans, is that elected officials like Governor Jay Inslee and Attorney General Bob Ferguson here in Washington State, and above all the great Governor Jerry Brown of California, are providing principled, courageous, and genuinely responsive political leadership, and we need to appreciate and support them.
 The same goes for those who are doing the largely thankless and ineffectual but necessary work of representing us in D.C., including our own new Congresswoman Pramila Jayapal, the fierce and fearless California Congresswoman Maxine Waters, and the wonderful, tough new senator from California, Kamala Harris.
-And there are more where those came from: Keep an eye on the impressively assertive and progressive campaign for lieutenant governor of California already launched by a Pakistani-American physician, Asif Mahmood.

 Finally, a word on the media.
 What we call “the media” is a big part of the problem.
 But “the media” is not separate from ourselves as media consumers.
 If you dislike the media, turn it off and do something useful instead.
 As several of my friends have pointed out to me, if what Trump himself craves above all else is attention, perhaps our most effective way to resist him is simply to ignore him.
 Beyond that, the very pervasiveness of “the media” in our lives is toxic, and getting more so all the time.
 In America, censorship is imposed not by state diktat or raiding of newspaper offices, but by sensory overload and perpetual distraction.